Fractured Magic: Chapter Fourteen

 Beside Maebhe, Ivey murmured something fervently under his breath.
 It sounded suspiciously like a prayer.

 “Don’t make it sound so dire.
-They’re not infallible,” Roman said, clearly trying to convince himself as much as he was Dinara.
-“There should only be one or two around, keeping an eye on the place.
-If we’re lucky, the rest are out on missions.”
+They’re strong, not infallible,” Roman said, clearly trying to convince himself as much as he was Dinara.
+“At this time of day, there should only be a few of them around.
+If we’re lucky, the rest are out on missions or attending to business.”

-Missions, he said, like these were spies of some kind.
-Fight, he said, like Maebhe had any chance at that.
+Missions, he said, like they were spies of some kind.
+Fight, he said, like Maebhe could do any such thing.

 “This is going to be dangerous,” she said.
 Logically, she’d known that from the start.
 But if the smuggler who defied Unity for a living was nervous, touching each on a string of beads while he prayed under his breath, if Roman was nervous, with all Maebhe knew about him — then she was afraid.

 “Yes,” Roman said, simply.
-Those splashes of sunslight were all around them now, steeping them, but none of it reached Roman’s flat, dark eyes.
+Those splashes of sunslight had turned to a steady stream now, steeping them in it, but none of it reached Roman’s flat, dark eyes.
 His brows were drawn together, casting shadows that made him look like a different person entirely.

 With a snort, Roman passed his lantern to Dinara, who took it with the same disapproving frown she’d been wearing since she saw the lock-picking tools, and held his hand out for Ivey’s satchel, which Ivey passed over.
 “Wait here for us.
 If we’re not back in two hours, leave.
 Don’t look for us.”